m01-bot/Dec.-Cohort/README.md

 # Python Learning Guide

-Welcome to the Python Learning Guide!
+Bienvenido to the Python Learning Guide!
 This README is designed to provide an overview and resources for anyone looking to start learning Python, whether you're a beginner or looking to strengthen your skills.

 ## Table of Contents